-The Master’s of Divinity Program is open to all ordained clergy who have earned an Interfaith Minister’s degree from the Seminary.
-The Master’s Divinity Program is conducted incooperation with Commonwealth Open University (COU), an internationally respected educational institution.
+The Master’s of Divinity Program is open to all clergy who have been ordination through All Faiths or another seminary and are the holders of a Bachelor’s Degree.
+The Program is conducted incooperation with Commonwealth Open University (COU), an internationally respected educational institution.
 COU is accredited by the Wiener School for Advanced Studies (WSAS) ISO 9001, and is also an organizational member of the United States Distance Learning Association (USDLA).

-Correspondence Students Welcome! - Our Correspondence Courses are done via CDs, DVDs, and YouTube.
+Correspondence Students Welcome! - Our Correspondence Courses are done via YouTube & Live Streaming.
 They are for those students who live in states other than the tri-state, New York area and wish to take one of our programs listed above.
 Classroom content and assistance (if needed) is the same as in-class participation.

 “Kneel in your temple,